-20 Id. at 100-101 (JA).
+20 Id. at 100-101 (JA 1515-16).

-21 Id. at 104 (JA).
+21 Id. at 104 (JA 1519).
 Indeed, in the 21 months between the Ninth Circuit holding that cable Broadband Internet Access Service contained a Title II common carrier service and the Commission's contrary decision in the Cable Modem Declaratory Ruling, the cable industry invested 30 percent more than it invested in the 21 months after Title II restrictions had been lifted.
 Id.

 22 The proposed merger of Charter with Time Warner Cable and the just announced proposed acquisition of Cablevision by Altice are two examples.
-See Press Release, Charter Communications to Merge with Time Warner Cable and Acquire Bright House Networks, Time Warner Cable (May 26, 2015), http://ir. timewarnercable.com/investor-relations/investor-news/financial-releasedetails/2015/Charter-Communications-to-Merge-with-Time-Warner-Cable-and-Acquire-Bright-House-Networks/default.aspx; Press Release, Altice Acquires Cablevision and Creates the #4 Cable Operator in the US Market, Altice (Sept.
-17, 2015), http://altice.net/wp-content/uploads/2015/09/20150917-ALT-Cablevision-Acquisition.pdf.

-plans for significant network upgrades.23 Their stock has not plummeted in value.24 Business as usual, some prominent CEOs of Petitioners have said, similarly shrugging off any effect of the rules.25 As recently as September 17, 2015, when asked about reclassification's effects on Verizon's business, the company's CEO gave a laconic answer: "to date none."26 While Verizon's CEO expressed uncertainty about the future use of the FCC's regulatory "tools," he also said: "[w]hat they have put in place in and of itself the way they are talking about implementing it today doesn't have much impact on us."27 He added that Verizon has "invested \$17 billion to \$18 billion over the last decade and we are going to continue to do that now."28 In fact, it seems that the primary benefit of reversal for some large Petitioners and Petitioners' members is to be able to offer adherence to open Internet rules as a condition to merger approval.
-This is evidenced by the
+See Press Release, Charter Communications to Merge with Time Warner Cable and Acquire Bright House Networks, Time Warner Cable (May 26, 2015), http://ir. timewarnercable.com/investor-relations/investor-news/financial-release-details/2015/Charter-Communications-to-Merge-with-Time-Warner-Cable-and-Acquire-Bright-House-Networks/default.aspx; Press Release, Altice Acquires month after the Order's announcement, AT&T and Time Warner Cable announced plans for significant network upgrades.23 Their stock has not plummeted in value.24 Business as usual, some prominent CEOs of Petitioners have said, similarly shrugging off any effect of the rules.25 As recently as September 17, 2015, when asked about reclassification's effects on Verizon's business, the company's CEO gave a laconic answer: "to date none."26 While Verizon's CEO expressed uncertainty about the future use of the FCC's regulatory "tools," he also said: "[w]hat they have put in place in and of itself the way they are talking about implementing it today doesn't have much impact on us."27 He added that Verizon has "invested \$17 billion to \$18 billion over the last decade and we are going to continue to do that now."28 In fact, it seems that the primary benefit of reversal for